NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ## Prerequisites
 * `helm` - for resources installation.
 * A NetApp FSx for ONTAP accessible from the same VPC as you EKS cluster.
-* If you want Promtetheus to have presistent storage, you will need a storage class defined.
+* If you want Prometheus to have persistent storage, you will need a storage class defined.
 I would recommend using NetApp's Astra Trident to offer up some storage from your FSx for ONTAP file system.
 You can install Trident from the AWS Marketplace into your EKS cluster.
 If you need help creating a storage class using Trident, please refer to the [Trident documentation](https://docs.netapp.com/us-en/trident/).